SummaryRead the full fact sheet

 Immunisation is important

-By making sure you and your family are fully vaccinated (by following the National Immunisation Program schedule set by the Australian Government), you are not only looking after your own family but also protecting vulnerable people in your community.
-The more people who are vaccinated, the fewer people will be infected, and the less widely can a disease spread.
+By making sure you and your family are fully vaccinated (by following the set by the Australian Government), you are not only looking after your own family but also protecting vulnerable people in your community.
+The more people who are vaccinated, the fewer people will be infected, and the less widely a disease can spread.

 Immunisation saves lives.
 As recently as the 1950s, thousands of children died every year from diseases such as tetanus, diphtheria and whooping cough (pertussis).
 Luckily, it is rare for anyone in Australia to die from these infectious diseases now, thanks to the major vaccination programs introduced in the 1960s and 1970s, which continue today.